Credit Card Policy

 The Office of Student Accounts can accept credit and debit card information over the phone.
 However, the 2.7% service fee will still be incurred.

 Payments can continue to be made by check or money order via mail, or by cash, money order, check, credit card or debit card in person at the Office of Student Accounts, without any service fees.
+Parents and students must have a credit or debit card in their name and present it to be processed.

 Can I still pay online without paying a service fee?